 On November 29, 2006, EMCORE invested \$13.5 million, and incurred \$0.4 million in transaction costs, in WorldWater & Solar Technologies Corporation ("WorldWater"), a leader in solar electric engineering, water management solutions and solar energy installations and products.
 This investment represents EMCORE's first tranche of its intended \$18.0 million investment, in return for convertible preferred stock and warrants of WorldWater.
 At September 30, 2007, EMCORE held an approximately 21% equity ownership in WorldWater.
 In connection with the investment, EMCORE received two seats on WorldWater's Board of Directors.
 EITF 02-14, Whether an Investor Should Apply the Equity Method of Accounting to Investments Other Than Common Stock, provides guidance on whether an investor should apply the equity method of accounting to investments other than common stock.
 In accordance with EITF 02-14, although the investment in WorldWater gives us the ability to exercise significant influence over the operating and financial policies of the investee, since the investment does not qualify as in-substance common stock, the equity method of accounting is not appropriate.
 In-substance common stock is an investment in an entity that has risk and reward characteristics that are substantially similar to the entity's common stock.
-The risk and reward characteristics of our investment are not substantially similar to WorldWater's common stock because our investment's liquidation preference is considered substantive.
-Therefore, we are accounting for the investment in WorldWater under the cost method of accounting and evaluating it for other-thantemporary impairment each reporting period.
+The risk and reward characteristics of our investment are not substantially similar to WorldWater under the cost method of accounting and evaluating it for other-than-temporary impairment each reporting period.
 As of September 30, 2007, our investment in WorldWater amounted to approximately \$13.9 million.